-6 Ifa Fuyū, Okinawa joseishi (Naha-ku: Ozawa Shoten, 1919).
-Some of the page numbers cited in this paper are from the reprinted versions which include his section of this volume draws heavily from his 1911 publication to establish the position of women in "ancient Ryukyu."
-The second section of the same volume is devoted entirely to "Juri no rekishi," or the history of juri (or zuri), the Okinawan term which signified unclear categories that blur the positions of women as un/licensed prostitutes, stage performers, along with yuta shamans and even noro priestesses by the early twentieth-century.
+the history of juri (or zuri), the Okinawan term which signified unclear categories that blur the positions of women as un/licensed prostitutes, stage performers, along with yuta shamans and even noro priestesses by the early twentieth-century.

-The depictions of Okinawan women in Ifa's work, specifically his representations of women associated with the pleasure quarters and performance traditions in Okinawa, is the subject of this paper.
-In particular, I examine the ways in which Ifa excavated visual traces of female bodily practices to recast Okinawan women as ethnoreligious bearers of Ryukyuan cultural traditions.
+In this article, I examine Ifa's depictions of Okinawan women, specifically his representations of women associated with the pleasure quarters and performance traditions.
+In particular, I examine the ways in which Ifa excavated visual traces of female bodily practices to recast Okinawan women as ethno-religious bearers of Ryukyuan cultural traditions.
 I situate Ifa within and against historical discourse that reduces Okinawa to images of bordellos and "Ryukyu pox" (syphilis), especially as featured in Japanese pictorial magazines, newspaper articles, and didactic texts for women.
-Through the analysis of his visual and narrative texts concerning Okinawan women, I argue that, while Ifa reclaimed the images of women in general, he both resisted and reinforced historical discourse of colonial imperialization of and in Okinawa.
+Through the analysis of his visual and narrative texts concerning Okinawan women, I argue that, while Ifa reclaimed the images of women in general, he both resisted and reinforced historical discourses of colonial imperialization on Okinawa.